The Tensions between Culture and Human Rights

 Single Resources

-Chapter 2 - Nigerian Material Cultural Practices and Implications for Human Rights
+PDF Chapter 5 - Harmful Cultural Practices against Women and Girls in Ghana: Implications for Human Rights and Social Work

 Metadata